DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

   to consolidate color definition, which is currently replicated in many places, such as: rte_meter.h, rte_mtr.h, rte_tm.h.

-* crypto/aesni_mb: the minimum supported intel-ipsec-mb library version will be changed from 0.49.0 to 0.52.0.

 * cryptodev: New member in ``rte_cryptodev_config`` to allow applications to disable features supported by the crypto device.
 Only the following features would be allowed to be disabled this way,